Buildings to be demolished to make way for $76.5m Cultural and Civic Space project

 The cost of the demolition forms part of the overall Cultural and Civic Space project budget of $76.52 million.

-Details of the tender assessment remained confidential due to commercial information, as well as Council’s Probity Report on the matter.
+Minutes released following the Council meeting, revealed that the General Manager accepted the tender of Aademex Pty Ltd for the demolition works, for the lump sum contract amount of $219,184.20 including GST.

-Work is anticipated to commence as soon as practical following tender acceptance, for approximately eight weeks.
+Work is anticipated to commence as soon as practical, for approximately eight weeks.

 Any demolition works are to protect the fig tree in Riding Lane, with demolition works in the vicinity of the fig tree to be oversighted by Council’s arborist.